 You can easily add and delete users from the list.
 If you want to propagate alerts to all modules, linked content, and child pages, click on the icon.

 Security settings are normally controlled from settings/user management by administrators or managers.
 These settings will work globally - i.e the role the user gets will determine the permissions the user has on all items.
 However, there is a security tab within all modules and pages as well.
 This allows you, if you are a manager or administrator globally, to give users another role on the specific item.

-The roles are listed below and determines what the users are capable of doing.
-As administrator or manager you can easily add or delete users from your list as well as changing the users’ roles.
+The roles are listed below and determine what the users are capable of doing.
+As an administrator or manager, you can easily add or delete users from your list as well as changing the users’ roles.